Mgrdich/LLM_service/README.md

 * after making sure that the database and the frontend are running, run the `LlmServiceApplication`
 * to run the Backend linter `mvn spotless:check` to fix `mvn spotless:check`
 * Backend uses cpp plugin to run the modal , `C++11` `g++` `cmake`

+## How to use Docker
+* Run `docker compose up -d`
+* if something is changed in the front end and you want the latest changes `docker compose up -d --no-deps --build build-fe`